 First things first, don’t panic – help is available.

 If you have long-term mortgage arrears, there is an increased chance that a Non-Bank Entity (NBE) has bought your mortgage loan.
 A recent Central Bank Report states these funds own 54% of accounts in long-term mortgage arrears.

 The sale of your mortgage does not automatically mean you will lose your home.
-Non-engagement by a borrower in mortgage arrears with their lender is the leading factor for repossession orders being granted.
-So, with this in mind, it’s important to stay calm and not to bury your head in the sand.
+Non-engagement by a borrower in mortgage arrears with their lender is the leading factor for granting repossession orders.
+So, with this in mind, it’s important to stay calm and not bury your head in the sand.
 Engagement is key.

 The idea of stepping forward and seeking help can feel daunting at first, but it can lead to a huge weight lifted off your shoulders.
 Who is there to help me?
 Abhaile, the free mortgage arrears support scheme, is here to help.
-The scheme provides access to independent and non-judgemental professionals who will work with you to find a resolution to your arrears situation.
+The scheme provides access to independent and non-judgemental professionals who will work with you to resolve your arrears situation.

 We have compiled a list of the 5 most commonly asked questions borrowers have about funds.
-If you have a question that is not covered below, send us a message on our Abhaile Facebook, Twitter or Instagram page and we will get back to you as soon as possible!
+If you have a question not covered below, send us a message on our Abhaile Facebook, Twitter or Instagram page, and we will get back to you as soon as possible!

 1. What is a Non-Bank Entity?

-A Non-Bank Entity, sometimes referred to as a ‘vulture fund’ or ‘investment fund’ buys Non-Performing Loans (NPLs) from lenders, normally at a discount on the loan’s worth.
+A Non-Bank Entity, sometimes referred to as a ‘vulture fund’ or ‘investment fund’, buys Non-Performing Loans (NPLs) from lenders, generally at a discount on the loan’s worth.
 A Non-Performing Loan is a loan that the lender doesn’t think is sustainable or will be paid back in full.
-This term is usually used when referring to loans that are in arrears.
-Lapithus Management DAC and Link ASI Limited t/a Asset Services are two non-bank entities who currently operate in Ireland.
+This term typically refers to loans that are in arrears.
+Lapithus Management DAC and Link ASI Limited t/a Asset Services are two non-bank entities currently operating in Ireland.
 You can read more about non-bank entities in the BPFI and MABS loan sold to a third party guide.

 We’ll be referring to them as ‘funds’ for the rest of the blog to keep it consistent.